FernanOrtega/AIWorkshop20/README.md

 In this Lab, you are going to explore the dataset of images given in this repository.
 You are going to obtain some insights from the photos that you were given through the use of different out of the box services.

-### Lab 2: Custom Vision

-In this Lab, you are going to build your first image classification model in the cloud.
+Furthermore, you are going to build your first image classification model in the cloud.
-In order to do this, you are going to use a built-in Custom Vision model.
+In order to do this, you are going to use a Azure Custom Vision portal.

-### Lab 3: Data Preparation
+### Lab 2: Data Preparation

 After playing with some Azure services, in this Lab you are going to prepare the data for the training of a model.

-### Lab 4: Machine Learning 101

-In this Lab, you are going to build a first image classification approach using an algorithm from the library [Scikit-learn](https://scikit-learn.org/stable/index.html).
-The idea is to use one simple approach for fast prototyping.

-### Lab 5: Deep Learning
+### Lab 3: Training Models

-With this Lab, you are going to develop a Convolutional Neural Network in order to create an image classification directly.
+In this Lab, you are going to develop two image classifiers for our problem: a Random Forest classifier and a Convolutional Neural Network (Deep Learning) model.
+To achieve these models, you are going to use [Scikit-learn](https://scikit-learn.org/stable/index.html) and [Tensorflow with Keras](https://www.tensorflow.org/guide/keras).

-### Lab 6: Deploy
+### Lab 4: Deploy

 Finally, choose one of the models in order to make it available to anyone from a webservice.